Building an Ecosystem of Civility

 By Amy Willis

 Why has the tone of our political discourse degraded so in recent years?
 Arthur Brooks, president of the American Enterprise Institute, economist, musician, and author has been giving this a great deal of thought.
-In this week’s episode, he joins host Russ Roberts to talk about his new book, Love Your Enemies.
+In this episode, he joins host Russ Roberts to talk about his book, Love Your Enemies.
 How can we create an atmosphere absent the contempt Brooks sees as having invaded our politics?
 Is the purpose of political discourse to persuade or just put down?
 Contempt, Brooks argues, is simply the wrong way to be persuasive.
 So what ought we to do to improve the quality of our political discourse today?
 We hope that conversations such as this one are one small step toward that end.
 But what else is there?

 1- Brooks says that the problem with”the culture of contempt” isn’t anger, but “the conviction of the utter worthlessness of another person.”
 How do people get in the habit of contempt?
 How is this habit of contempt similar to the phenomenon of addiction, according to Brooks?